 However, certain Nationwide Permits were not granted a decision in advance and receive individual consistency review by DLCD because of their potential coastal effects or unique nature.
 These projects follow the full individual review process that includes a separate 30-day public notice period via the OCMP public notices webpage with a 180-day review period.

-The Nationwide Permits that receive individual review include:
+The Nationwide Permits that receive individual review include (2017 Authorization):

 - Any permit where the project is within or directly impacts the Territorial Sea (waters and seabed extending three (3) nautical miles seaward from the coastline, in conformance with federal law).
 Exception: Projects permitted under NWP 1 (Aids to Navigation).